About Us

 In 2019, Leighann was no longer able to commit to an active role at the New Brunswick Bike Exchange, so she handed off the reins to Harv Moy but stayed on as an Advisor.

-Harv Moy, Program Director, Senior Mechanic, Volunteer Educator
+Jim Brittain, Program Director, Senior Mechanic and Volunteer Educator

 Nelson Bayas, Shop Manager, Senior Mechanic

-An IT Analyst by day, Nelson splits his free nights between wrenching at the Bike Exchange and playing drums with his band.
-Nelson is an avid cyclist who rides his bike to work at least 2 days a week and all year around.
+• An IT Analyst by day, Nelson splits his free nights between wrenching at the Bike Exchange and playing drums with his band.
+Nelson is an avid cyclist who rides his bike on the daily as a workout.
 From time to time, Nelson participates on rides for charity and organized rides; and races an occasional triathlon.
 Nelson also has an affinity for travel near and far and exploring the local culture, foods, and drinks.
 “The best way to experience any city is by riding a bike to get around” is his philosophy.

 Our YouTube intro: